 Welcome to my blog!

 I see myself principally as a sociologist, but my work is often interdisciplinary, especially engaging with media, communication and cultural studies.
 My current position is SHARP Professor in the Faculty of Arts & Social Sciences, University of New South Wales, Sydney, Australia.
-My undergraduate training was in sociology and anthropology at the Australian National University, and I have a Master of Public Health and a doctorate from the University of Sydney.
-For over two decades now I have written about the sociocultural dimensions of medicine and public health; risk; the body; and digital media.
-I have authored 18 books, edited nine others and published over 200 academic journal articles and book chapters on these topics.
+My undergraduate training was in sociology and biological anthropology at the Australian National University, and I have a Master of Public Health and a doctorate from the School of Public Health at the University of Sydney.
+For over three decades now I have written about the sociocultural dimensions of medicine and public health; risk; and digital media.
+I have authored 20 books, edited ten others and published over 260 academic journal articles and book chapters on these topics.
 I am also interested in experimenting with innovative methods for social research.

 I can be contacted by email on d.lupton@unsw.edu.au and my Twitter handle is @DALupton.

-For more about my academic publications see my Academia.edu profile.
+For more about my academic publications see my Google Scholar profile.
 For my Amazon author page, go here.

 Cheers